Revo-lutionary/KarakMenu/README.md

 **Download the file that matches your Among Us version:**
 **Steam or Itch.io:** KarakMenu-(Version number)-Steam-Itch.zip
-**Microsoft Store, Epic Games Store, or Xbox App:** KarakMenu-(Version number)-MicrosoftStore-EpicGames-XboxApp.zip Or if you have BepInEx installed just download the dll and paste it into the plugins folder: KarakMenu.dll But if u don't have BepInEx download the zip and continue setup:
+**Microsoft Store, Epic Games Store, or Xbox App:** KarakMenu-(Version number)-MicrosoftStore-EpicGames-XboxApp.zip Or if you have BepInEx installed just download the .dll and paste it into the plugins folder at "\Among Us\BepInEx\Plugins" But if u don't have BepInEx download the zip and continue setup:

 **Steam:** Right-click Among Us in your Library → Click Manage → Click Browse local files.